psyoptix/draft-irtf-cfrg-hpke/draft-irtf-cfrg-hpke.md

 Diffie-Hellman shared secret is not the point at infinity.

 For Edwards25519 and Edwards448, public keys need not be validated as the arithmetic formulas are complete obviating the need for validation (c.f. {{?RFC8032}}.
-HOwever, recipients MUST check whether the Diffie-Hellman shared secret is the all-zero value and abort if so.
+However, recipients MUST check whether the Diffie-Hellman shared secret is the all-zero value and abort if so.

 ## Key Derivation Functions (KDFs) {#kdf-ids}